zgsrc/ibjs/README.md

 ## License

 Copyright 2017 Jonathan Hollinger

+This is an open source project unrelated to Interactive Brokers.

 Permission to use, copy, modify, and/or distribute this software for any purpose with or without fee is hereby granted, provided that the above copyright notice and this permission notice appear in all copies.